github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review.md

 {% data reusables.dependency-review.feature-overview %}

-For more information, see "[Configuring dependency review](/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review)."

 If a pull request targets your repository's default branch and contains changes to package manifests or lock files, you can display a dependency review to see what has changed.
 The dependency review includes details of changes to indirect dependencies in lock files, and it tells you if any of the added or updated dependencies contain known vulnerabilities.

 Sometimes you might just want to update the version of one dependency in a manifest and generate a pull request.
 However, if the updated version of this direct dependency also has updated dependencies, your pull request may have more changes than you expected.
 The dependency review for each manifest and lock file provides an easy way to see what has changed, and whether any of the new dependency versions contain known vulnerabilities.

 By checking the dependency reviews in a pull request, and changing any dependencies that are flagged as vulnerable, you can avoid vulnerabilities being added to your project.
 For more information about how dependency review works, see "[Reviewing dependency changes in a pull request](/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request)."

+For more information about configuring dependency review, see "[Configuring dependency review](/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review)."

 {% data variables.product.prodname_dependabot_alerts %} will find vulnerabilities that are already in your dependencies, but it's much better to avoid introducing potential problems than to fix problems at a later date.
 For more information about {% data variables.product.prodname_dependabot_alerts %}, see "[About {% data variables.product.prodname_dependabot_alerts %}](/github/managing-security-vulnerabilities/about-alerts-for-vulnerable-dependencies#dependabot-alerts-for-vulnerable-dependencies)."